-Graduate Student Association and Geographical Education Club
+Graduate Student Association and Geographical Student Association

 The students select three representatives who represent the group in the UC Davis Graduate Student Association (GSA).
 The GSA is a forum for graduate student matters and activities.
 The students organize various informal seminars and activities during the year.
-Also available to geography students is the Geographical Education Club, and two student groups: SAGE and GLOBAL.
+Also available to geography students is the geography students' association, known as GLOBAL.
+For information on GLOBAL, please contact 2014-15 GLOBAL President, Libby O'Sullivan, eosullivan@ucdavis.edu.
+More information regarding GLOBAL and how to get involved will be presented at orientation.